 - Successfully converted two coal plants in Northern Ontario to run on biomass fuel:

 - The 205 MW Atikokan plant, which uses Whitewood pellets, is the largest capacity 100 per cent biomass generating station in North America; and

 - The Thunder Bay Genrating Station, which uses advanced biomass pellets, is the first of its kind in the world, establishing a platform for new technologies in the field of environmentally responsible energy supply.

 - 99 percent of electricity generated with virtually no smog or carbon emissions;

 - Workplace safety performance consistently one of the best among Canadian electrical utilities;

 - Strong focus on community relations and outreach;

-- Extensive experience working with First Nations and Métis communities; and
+- Extensive experience working with Indigenous communities; and

-- Named by Corporate Knights as one of Canada’s 50 best corporate citizens for 2013, based on environmental, social and governance indicators as well as on the management of carbon, energy, water usage and waste production.
+- Named by Corporate Knights as one of Canada’s 50 best corporate citizens for 2017, based on 12 sustainability measures including carbon, water, waste and energy impacts, as well as diversity, health and safety performance, renewable energy investments, and clean air productivity.